Health & Safety

 5. Open As Few Packs As Possible.
 It can be convenient to have several packs in different parts of your house or in different bags, but the more packs you have open, the longer they will take to use and the higher the chance of the wipes drying up.

 6. Store Away From Sunlight & Heat.
-Even in an airtight container a pack of wipes can quickly dry out if it’s in direct sunlight or in a hot cupboard.
-So if possible try and store your baby’s wipes in a cool, dry and dark place like the drawers of a diaper changing table.
+Even in an airtight container a pack can quickly dry out if it’s in direct sunlight or in a hot cupboard.
+So if possible try and store your them in a cool, dry and dark place like the drawers of a diaper changing table.

 Are Expired Baby Wipes Safe To Use?